Solomon Adeola

 Solomon Olamilekan Adeola also known by the alias Yayi (born 10 August 1969), is a Nigerian politician who has served as Senator for Ogun West since 2023.
 He previously served as the Senator from Lagos West from 2015 to 2023.
 From 2011 to 2015, he was the Chairman of the House of Representatives Committee on Public Accounts.
-He is also a chartered accountant and a member of the Association of Accounting Technicians (AAT).
+He is also a chartered accountant and a member of the Association of Accounting Technicians (AAT)..
+He is the All Progressives Congress (APC) candidate for 2027 Ogun State for governorship election.

 Early life and education

 Adeola was born on 10 August 1969, at Lagos Island Maternity Hospital to Ayinde Adeola Ogunleye and Abeeni Olasunbo Ogunleye (née Akinola).
 He grew up in Alimosho where he began his education at State Primary School in Alimosho, Lagos.
 He proceeded to Community Grammar School, Akowonjo, Lagos for his secondary education.
 He then moved on to the Ondo State Polytechnic, Owo now Rufus Giwa Polytechnic, Owo, Ondo state where he bagged a Higher National Diploma (HND) in Accounting.

 Adeola is a Chartered Accountant and is a Chartered Accountant-Fellow at the Institute of Chartered Accountants of Nigeria (ICAN).